ALIYA2Group/Mod20_Segment_3/README.md

 Working code for our machine learning model is as follows;

-* Description of feature engineering and the feature selection, including the decision-making process
+# Description of feature engineering and the feature selection, including the decision-making process

 ![F2](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/F1.PNG)

-* Description of how data was split into training and testing sets
+# Description of how data was split into training and testing sets
 ![F1](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/F1.PNG)
 ![F3](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/F1.PNG)
-* Explanation of model choice, including limitations and benefits
+# Explanation of model choice, including limitations and benefits

 [ARIMA Model](https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/) - using Using ARIMA model, we can forecast a time series using the series past values.
 We built optimal ARIMA model from scratch and extend it to Seasonal ARIMA (SARIMA) and SARIMAX models.
 [SARIMAX](https://www.statsmodels.org/dev/examples/notebooks/generated/statespace_sarimax_faq.html) is seasonal updated version of the ARIMA model family.

-* Explanation of changes in model choice
+# Explanation of changes in model choice

-There were a number of different models tried and tested, which were the changes that occurred between the Segment 2 and Segment 3. as follows:
+There were a number of different models tried and tested, which were the changes that occurred between the Segment 2 and Segment 3 as follows:

 1. Method using vector autoregression (VAR)
 ![M1](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/M1.PNG)
 2. Method Time-series forecasting using tensor flow, including convolutional and recurrent neural networks (CNN and RNN)
 ![M1a](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/M1a.PNG)

-* Description of how we have trained the model thus far, and any additional training that will take place
+# Description of how we have trained the model thus far, and any additional training that will take place

+The model was trained using SARIMAX.

-* Description of current accuracy score
+# Description of current accuracy score

 The Accuracy Score : 0.08529

+We resulted in a very good accuracy score.

 ![F7](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/F7.PNG)